Festival Rules General information General Rules Entries

 - The adjudicator will have discretionary power to stop any performance at any time and/or to instruct the omission of repeats.

-Adjudicator's reports may not be recorded.
+- Adjudicator's reports may not be recorded.
 You may take notes, or have someone take notes on your behalf.

 - No one may interfere with performances or adjudications.
-Please respect your fellow performers and mute your microphone when you are not performing.